List on Bids44 →

 Essential Checks

-- Check Internal Storage: Go to Settings > System > Storage devices to confirm the 1TB internal SSD is detected and shows the correct available capacity.
+9. Storage Check: Go to Settings > System > Storage Devices.
+Ensure the internal SSD is recognized and shows the correct capacity.

 Insider Checks

-THE VENTILATION TEST: Shine a bright flashlight deep into the top exhaust vent and the rear intake vents.
-Look for heavy dust buildup on the heatsink fins.
-Significant dust indicates poor maintenance, which leads to higher internal temperatures and a reduced lifespan.
-If a deep internal cleaning and thermal paste replacement is needed, that’s a ₹2,000-4,000 repair.
+THE VENTILATION GRID TEST: Shine a bright flashlight into the top and rear vents.
+Look for heavy dust buildup, especially on the heatsink fins visible inside.
+Severe dust indicates poor maintenance and can lead to overheating, potentially costing ₹2,000-₹4,000 for a thorough internal cleaning and thermal paste replacement.

-THE HDMI PORT WOBBLE: With the console powered on and connected to a TV, gently wiggle the HDMI cable where it plugs into the console.
-If the picture flickers, cuts out, or the connection feels loose, the HDMI port might be damaged.
-This is a frequent failure point.
-Repair cost can be ₹3,000-6,000 (third-party) or ₹6,000-10,000 (authorized).
+THE HDMI PORT WOBBLE TEST: With an HDMI cable connected, gently wiggle the cable where it plugs into the console.
+If the video signal flickers, cuts out, or the port feels excessively loose, the HDMI port is likely damaged.
+This is a common failure point and can be a ₹4,000-₹7,000 repair at a third-party shop.

 Common Scams to Watch For (India 2026)

-Account Locked Console: The console might appear functional during a quick demo, but after a full factory reset, it could ask for the previous owner’s Microsoft account password.
-This renders the console unusable for you.
-ALWAYS factory reset the console in front of the seller and ensure you can set up your own account before paying.
+Account-Locked Console: The console looks clean, but after a factory reset, it asks for the previous owner’s Microsoft account to proceed.
+This means the seller hasn’t properly unlinked their account, rendering the console useless to you.
+ALWAYS perform a full factory reset in front of the seller and ensure you can complete the initial setup.

 Seller’s Guide — How to Maximize Your Xbox Series X Resale